 "People hunt the pangolin like any other meat because the forest is often the only resource" for people in Gabon,… 10 Psychological Techniques to Help You Get a New Job.
 Get hired using the fruits of psychological research on interview technique.

 Similar to a first date where you must make a good first impression or suffer the consequences of not getting asked out a second time, a job interview is a high-stakes courtship.
 The more prepared you are, the more likely you'll tame that bundle of nerves and exude confidence.
 Preparation, however, is more than a new suit and shiny shoes.
 In fact, despite the hours you've already invested in researching companies, preparing your resume and applying for jobs, your work is not done.
+The interview requires additional energy beyond showing up and answering questions.
 What Interviewers Mean When They Ask These Questions.
 Don't take your interviewer's questions at face value.

 I’ve been hiring and interviewing people now for over 5 years and I have paid close attention to the signs that people exhibit in their interviews to reveal what they are really like.
 Behaviors of a person speak a lot louder than words as it is very hard to change your behaviors on the spot, unlike prepared answers, which are easy to remember and be prepared for.
-Behaviors will take time to practice, make a much bigger impact and its important to know what behaviors work well in an interview so you can practice them in advance and learn the techniques as habits.
-In fact, many of these behaviors are great to have for general business interactions, not just interviews so they are well worth learning.
 The 3 questions one CEO hopes to hear from everyone he interviews — but hardly ever does.
 David Melancon, CEO of btr.